loridev/react-native-nfc-sdk/README.md

 ## Changelog

+- `0.3.1`: Provided a provisional solution for dependency problem in the documentation

-- `0.3.0`: Fixed problem with dependencies when installing the package
+- `0.3.0`: Fixed problem with dependencies when installing the package (NOT WORKING ANYMORE)

 - `0.2.6`: Improved code quality following Oracle conventions for making it easier for developers to colaborate